murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 	- You make a **Discovery** along the way.
 - **Failure**: You don't find anything, and if there's a **Wandering Encounter** up ahead you're all Surprised by it.

+>[!gm] Alternate
+>**Success**: The GM chooses or randomly decides one:
+>- You spot tracks from a nearby Wandering Encounter, and you can attempt to follow them stealthily if you want
+>- You notice a Wandering Encounter at a distance, but you leave a mark of your presence or passage - if you confront each other, neither side is Surprised.
+>
+>**Resounding Success**: Choose one:
+>- As Success, but you make a Discovery along the way
+>- Instead of the Success result: You notice the Wandering Encounter without them noticing you, giving you Surprise on dealing with them or safely letting you avoid them.
+>
+>**Failure**: You miss any tracks or signs of a Wandering Encounter, but they have noticed you and can Surprise you.

 ###### Quartermaster
 - **Success**: You find enough resources and proper campsites to keep everyone going.
 - **Resounding Success (DC+5)**: You find enough resources to prepare a feast.
 Tell everyone what you're cooking, and any player who licks their lips and says "Yum!" gets **Advantage** on their next d20 roll.
 - **Failure**: Choose one of the following:
 	- You don't find enough resources.
 Everyone is uncomfortable and gets **Disadvantage** on their next d20 roll.
 	- You find enough resources, but you face an unexpected **Wandering Encounter** that your Scout didn't get the drop on.

+>[!gm] Alternate
+>**Success**: You find enough resources and proper campsites to keep everyone going.
+>
+>**Resounding Success**: You find a good place to rest and enough resources to prepare a feast.
+Tell everyone what you're cooking, and any player who licks their lips and says "Yum!" gets **Inspiration**.
+>
+>**Failure**: Choose one:
+>- You have to spend a full day foraging, increasing your Travel Time by 1 day.
+>- You go hungry and deprived.
+Everyone makes a DC 10 Constitution save, and on a fail you gain 1 level of Exhaustion.
+The DC increases by 2 for every additional time you make this saving throw before a Long Rest.

 ###### Sentry
 - **Success**: Choose one of the following: